winitzki/scall/tutorial/programming_dhall.md

       in { pure, bind }
 ```

-Another example of a monad involving a universal quantifier is called the "**composed codensity monad**" in "The Science of Functional Programming".
+Another example of a monad with a universal quantifier is called the "**composed codensity monad**" in "The Science of Functional Programming".
 The type constructor is defined by `∀(t : Type) → (a → F t) → F (M t)`, where `F` is any functor and `M` is any monad.
 The Dhall code is: